epfl-ada/ada-2024-project-adaptables/README.md

 ```
 ├── data                        <- Datasets
 │   ├── raw                             <- raw files (for subset of smaller datasets)
-│   ├── cleaned                         <- cleaned/pre-processed datasets
+│   ├── processed                       <- pre-processed datasets (see below)
 │
 ├── src                         <- Source code
 │   ├── data                            <- Dataloaders/datamodules code
-│   ├── models                          <- Model directory (unused for now)
+│   ├── models                          <- Model directory (TODO: custom KeyBert)
+│   ├── plots                           <- Utilitary functions used to generate all our plots
+│   ├── scripts                         <- Python scripts used to recreate some of the pre-processed data (see below)
-│   ├── utils                           <- Utility directory (unused for now)
+│   ├── utils                           <- Utility directory
-│   ├── scripts                         <- Shell scripts (unused for now)
 │
-├── tests                       <- Various tests (unused for now)
+├── personal_work               <- Temporary directory for M2 with individual work - can be safely ignored (TODO remove)
 │
-├── personal_work               <- Temporary directory for M2 with individual work - can be safely ignored
+├── results.ipynb               <- The main notebook showing the results and conclusions used in our data story
 │
-├── results.ipynb               <- a well-structured notebook showing the results
-│
 ├── .gitignore                  <- List of files ignored by git
 ├── pip_requirements.txt        <- File for installing python dependencies
-├── ada_p2_submission.pdf       <- Submission pdf
 └── README.md

 ```

-**Important note!**

-One of the additional datasets we are using is too large to be hosted on Git, and we cannot use Git LFS as the repository is tied to one owner - the organization.
-As such, please download it manually from [here](https://www.kaggle.com/datasets/andrezaza/clapper-massive-rotten-tomatoes-movies-and-reviews), and place the `rotten_tomatoes_movie_reviews.csv` under `data/raw/`
+The `data/processed` folder contains some intermediate pre-computed data which takes more time to get.
+See its [README](data/processed/README.md) to understand what to do to recreate it.